buksy90/words-pexeso/README.md

 A Nuxt 3 application with TypeScript and Vuetify built for creating a Pexeso (Memory) card game.

+The game aims at helping children learn read first characters and join them in single words.

+## Roadmap
+1. Game setup, let player define list of characters that children already know and can be used within game.
+There should be some "Setup" page with following subpages:
+ - 1.1.
+Displays characters on keyboard where player can toggle which characters he wants to activate.
+ - 1.2.
+Player chooses the range of words length and how many words to play with and game generates random words.
+ - 1.3.
+Player confirms the words or edit them.
+2. Let Player run the game
+ - 2.1 Render pexeso based on the words selected in setup.
+ - 2.2 Read words on pexeso chard when it is chosen.

 ## 🚀 Tech Stack

 - **Nuxt 3** - The Intuitive Vue Framework